christiannwamba/herm-workshop/content/05-authorization-and-permission/51-enable-jwt-on-hasura.md

 metaTitle: "Enable JSON Web Token on Hasura"
 ---

 We don't want just admins to have access to our app.
 We want users to have access, too, but in a limited way.
+Let's see what we can do about that.

 ## Objectives